andrewboring/andrewboring.github.io/src/pages/resume.md

 ## Summary

-A musically-inclined micropreneur with a background in data center operations and product development in the service provider market space.
+I am a musically-inclined micropreneur with a background in data center operations and product development in the service provider market space.
 Current technology interests include data science and analytics, IoT and embedded systems, and automation-at-scale.
 Outside the workplace, I perform live, original music and work as occasional background talent in Atlanta's growing film industry.

 ---